These emails tweaks might sting a little, so take them like the thick-skinned sales pro you are: prospects and customers don’t like your email.

 - How has the recent (industry shift, crisis, issue) affected your ability to (activity your solution helps)?

-Customers will delete email with phrases like these, “I was wondering …” or “I’d like to know …” because it’s obvious that you don’t know anything about them.
+Customers will delete email with phrases like, “I was wondering …” or “I’d like to know …” because it’s obvious you don’t know anything about them.
+You’re asking them to fill in the blanks you were too lazy to research.

 Pre-email research to qualify prospects and uncover potential challenges should eliminate this language.
 Say:

-If prospects don’t feel an immediate connection, they will delete you.
-Ambiguous references such as “companies like yours,” “helped increase,” “helped cut” or “made a significant difference” don’t help the cause.
+If prospects don’t feel an immediate connection to what you’re saying, they’ll delete you.
+Vague references such as “companies like yours,” “helped increase,” “helped cut,” or “made a significant difference” don’t mean anything to someone scanning 87 unread messages.

 - We helped (happy customer company name) reduce (important factor) by 15%